wazuh/wazuh-documentation/source/installation-guide/open-distro/distributed-deployment/unattended/unattended-elasticsearch-cluster-installation.rst

 Elasticsearch & Kibana unattended installation
 ==============================================

-This section will explain how to install Open Distro for Elasticsearch and Open Distro for Kibana using an automated script.
-This script will perform a health check to verify that the system has enough resources to achieve an optimal performance.
-For more information, please visit the :ref:`requirements <installation_requirements>` section.
-This script uses the Search Guard offline TLS tool to create the certificates.
+You can install Open Distro for Elasticsearch and Open Distro for Kibana using an automated script.
+This script performs a health check to verify that the system has enough resources to achieve optimal performance.
+For the installation, the script uses the Search Guard offline TLS tool to create the certificates.

+For more information on system resources, see the :ref:`requirements <installation_requirements>` section.

-.. note:: Root user privileges are required to run all the commands described below.
-To download the script the package ``curl`` will be used.
+.. note:: Root user privileges are required to run all the commands.
+To download the script, the package ``curl`` is used.

 The script allows installing both Elasticsearch and Kibana.
-They can be installed either together or in separate machines.
-The available options to run the script are:
+They can be installed either together or on separate machines.
+There are options available for you to use when running the script:

 +-------------------------------+---------------------------------------------------------------------------------------------------------------+
 | Options                       | Purpose                                                                                                       |